 The process of filing taxes in the United States is a daunting task for many people.
 The Internal Revenue Service (IRS) has released guidelines and regulations that often confuse taxpayers and tax professionals alike.
 Luckily, the IRS offers guidance to help individuals navigate these rules.
 When a taxpayer gets into trouble with the IRS, one way the IRS can collect their debt is through an IRS Levy.
-Below is a helpful guide on everything you need to know on IRS levies!
+Below is a helpful guide to IRS levies that includes everything you need to know – read on for more!

 A tax levy is the seizure of a person’s or company’s property to satisfy their unpaid taxes.
 One type of continuous levy is a Wage garnishment, which are one of many ways the IRS has to collect your tax debt.
 The IRS typically levies all assets, including bank accounts and wages.
 However, if you have an installment agreement set up with the IRS, they will stop all collection actions against your account.